ubc-library-rc/intro-regex/content/03_basic_syntax.md

 In this section, we'll cover the basic syntax of regular expressions.

-If you're using regex with a programming language, it's important to enclose your regular expression within the correct characters.
-For example, `tune` in Python needs to be enclosed like this: `"tune"` but in Javascript or PHP, it should be `/tune/`.
-The enclosing characters simply tell the programming language that what's inside is a regular expression.
-This won't be so important for the workshop today but will come up briefly in the next section.

 ## Literal characters

 The simplest form a regular expression can take is a plain text string without any special characters.
 This will match each of the literal characters in the string exactly.
 When reading regular expressions, it's helpful to read them according to the _meaning_ of each character, not what we usually call the character.
 For example, `tune` will match a literal t, a literal u, a literal n, and a literal e. `tune` will match: